docknetwork/api-docs/source/index.html.md

 ```

-This is a schema that used to define whether a credential/presentation is verified or not
+This is a schema that is used to define whether a credential/presentation is verified or not

 <h2 id="tocS_Response">Response</h2>
 <!-- backwards compatibility -->